jguinea/fastapi_sklearn_template/README.md

 ## Installation

-The provided notebook /analysis/generate_model.ipynb can be used to generate the resource paths needed as well as a dummy classifier for the API.
+The provided [notebook](analysis/generate_model.ipynb) can be used to generate the resource paths needed as well as a dummy classifier for the API.

 If installing in conda on Windows: